Study Psychology at TCC

 Completing two of these makes you eligible for “majors only” classes at UWT.

-UW Seattle has a language requirement and it is “Foreign Language through 3rd quarter, three years of high school, placement by exam out of the first year level, or native speaker status (minimum grade C or 2.0 for 3rd quarter class)”.
+Check the language requirement of your intended transfer institution for your bachelor degree to determine if you have a language requirement for admission or graduation.
+UW Seattle has a language requirement and it is “Foreign Language through 3rd quarter, three years of high school, placement by exam out of the first-year level, or native speaker status (minimum grade C or 2.0 for 3rd quarter class)”.
 UWT requires 2 years of high school language or 2 college quarters.
 If you have finished your language requirement, you can take literature, music, art, communication, or film to meet your Humanities requirements.

 Matthew Anderson, Psychology Instructor and Coordinator for Education-Transfer